 June 1998– National Community Health Advisor Study

 Completed in 1998, the National Community Health Advisor Study helped identify core roles, competencies, and qualities of Community Health Workers.
-(2)
+With little existing literature on the role of CHWs on the health care system, this study helped provide guidance to policymakers and practitioners on a number of areas that could improve the status of the CHW field.6

 March 2007– HRSA National Workforce Study